-A clinical specimen for PCR should be taken as soon as rubella is suspected.
+Clinical specimens for PCR should be taken as soon as rubella is suspected.
 Viral RNA is more likely to be detected when the specimen is collected as soon as possible after rash onset.
-Ideally, a specimen for rubella PCR should be obtained within 0-3 days of rash onset (0-9 days at most).
+Ideally, specimens for rubella PCR should be obtained within 0-3 days of rash onset (0-9 days at most).
 Consider the rash onset date as day ‘0.’
 Viral isolation requires the same specimens and may be done if PCR is negative.

-Please send one of the following specimens to the MDH-PHL, in order of preference:
+Please send the following specimens to the MDH-PHL, in order of preference:

 - Throat swab